Greek National Road 9

-Greek National Road 9 (Εθνική Οδός 9, abbreviated as EO9) is a single carriageway with at-grade intersections in the West Greece and Peloponnese regions.
-It runs along the west coast of the Peloponnese peninsula, from Patras to Methoni via Pyrgos.
-Its length is around 220 km, making it the second-longest national highway of Greece.
+Greek National Road 9 (Εθνική Οδός 9), abbreviated as the EO9, is a national road in the western Peloponnese in Greece.
+The EO9 runs along the west coast of the peninsula, from Patras to Methoni via Pyrgos and Kalo Nero: the EO9a is a branch of the EO9, from Kalo Nero to the A7 motorway at Tsakona.
+The section between Pyrgos and Tsakona is also part of European route E55.

-The government of Greece plans to replace the road by a new motorway.
-This will be a southern extension of the A5 (Ionia Odos), which will connect the Albanian border near Ioannina with the A7 (Moreas) north of Kalamata.
-It is expected to be completed in 2015.
+The Greek government plans to replace the EO9a and part of the EO9 with the A5 motorway (Ionia Odos), between Patras and Tsakona: the first section of the A5, between Patras and Pyrgos, was delivered in 2025.

 Route

-The EO9 is officially defined as a coastal route through the Achaea, Elis and Messenia regional units of the Peloponnese, running between Patras to the north and Methoni to the south, via Kato Achaia, Pyrgos, Kyparissia and Pylos.
+The EO9 is officially defined as a north–south coastal route through the Achaea, Elis and Messenia regional units of the Peloponnese, running between Patras to the north and Methoni to the south, via Kato Achaia, Pyrgos, Kyparissia and Pylos.
 The EO9 forms part of the European route E55 from Mintilogli – where the A5 motorway currently ends – to Kalo Nero.

 History

-Ministerial Decision G25871 of 9 July 1963 created the EO9 from the old EO51, which existed by royal decree from 1955 to 1963, and also followed the same route as the current EO9.
-In 1998, the Hellenic Statistical Authority created the EO9a as a branch of the EO9, from Kalo Nero to Tsakona, taking over some of the Messenia regional unit's Provincial Roads.
+Ministerial Decision G25871 of 9 July 1963 created the EO9 from one half of the old EO51 between Patras and Methoni, which existed by royal decree from 1955 to 1963, and also followed the same route as the current EO9.
+In 1998, the Hellenic Statistical Authority created the EO9a as a branch of the EO9, from Kalo Nero to Tsakona, taking over some of the Messenia regional unit's provincial roads.